alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_01_gitlab_installation_and_configuration.md

 page and check at the bottom, you should see something like this:
 ![Registered runner](images/gitlab-registered-runners.png)

 Our GitLab is now ready to be used!
-But there are few more points to read before creating our first project:
+But there are few more points to consider before creating our first project:

 ## User management
 As administrator, there are few steps you need to follow in order to improve your GitLab account:
-* Open GitLab in another web browser tab (the URL must be like https://gitlab.my-sample-domain.xyz/);
+* Open GitLab in your web browser (the URL must be like https://gitlab.my-sample-domain.xyz/);
 * Click on your avatar on the top-right of the page and select "Settings";
 * Correctly set the "Full name" and "Email" fields and click on the "Edit profile settings" button;
 * Click on the "Account" item on the left menu;